With exceptional institutional support

 - All-college honors

-Scholarship assistance can come from sources beyond CCA as well.
-Take a look at our list of domestic and international opportunities that offer scholarships for students.
+Scholarship assistance can come from sources beyond CCA.
+Search BigFuture's (College Board) Scholarship Directory for domestic and international opportunities that offer scholarships for students.

 Grants don’t need to be repaid or earned

 In combination with scholarships, grants can contribute greatly to financial aid because these funds don’t need to be paid back.
-During 2016–2017, CCA undergraduates earned a total of $24,873,884 in combined scholarship and grant funding.
+During 2022-2023, CCA disbursed $24.9 million to undergraduate students in combined scholarship and grant funding.
 There are three types of grants that students most commonly use at CCA:

 Cal Grant key dates